cslarsen/gameboy/progress/README.md

     fps!
 I'm very tempted to fix the framerate right now, then add sound, so that the boot code will be complete.
 We'll see.

+Today's screenshot:

 ![A debugging quiz](debugger-02.png)

 Above is a debugger listing for a game.
-Can you guess what it is?
+Can you guess which one?
 It is entirely possible to find out by studying the debug output, and shouldn't be too hard once you get it.